ronschaeffer/esp8266_milight_hub/README.md

 ##### Customize fields

-You can select which fields should be included in state updates by configuring the `group_state_fields` parameter.
+You must select which fields should be included in state updates by configuring the `group_state_fields` parameter.
+The default is none.

 Available fields should be mostly self explanatory, with the possible exceptions of:

 1. `state` / `status` - same value with different keys (useful if your platform expects one or the other).
 1. `brightness` / `level` - [0, 255] and [0, 100] scales of the same value.